antvis/G2/site/docs/manual/core/interaction/elementHoverScale.en.md

 #### scale

 Controls the scale factor when hovering.
 A value of `1.04` means the element scales to 104% of its original size.

-#### scaleOrigin

-Sets the origin point for scaling.
-Supported formats:

-- `'center center'` - scale from the center (default)
-- `'top left'` - scale from the top-left corner
-- `'50% 50%'` - specify using percentages
+Scaling defaults to center origin.

 #### shadow